linode/apl-docs/docs/for-ops/how-to/switch-to-dns.md

 ## Step 3: Set cluster domain suffix

-- In the left menu, click on `Cluster` under Platform Settings
+- Go back to the `Settings` and click `Cluster`
 - Provide the cluster Domain Suffix
 - Click on `Submit`

 ## Step 4 (optional): Use Let's Encrypt

-Let's encrypt requires a DNS zone.
+Let's Encrypt requires a DNS zone.
 So if you would like to start using Let's Encrypt as a CA, now you can.

 - Click on `Apps` under platform
-- Click on the `CertManager` app
+- Click on the `cert-manager` app
-- Click on `values`
+- Click on the `values` tab
 - Fill in an email address with a valid domain name (required!)
 - Under `Issuer`, click on `Lets Encrypt`
-- Use `Production` or `Staging`
+- Select `Production`
 - Click on `Submit`

 ## Step 5: Deploy Changes